“We found one, we found one!”

 As it turns out, when you’re searching for the mysterious night parrot, it also pays to listen to your elders.

-Such was the case recently when a group of Kanyirninpa Jukurrpa Martu Rangers working in the Great Sandy Desert snapped only the fourth known photo of a night parrot in flight.
+Such was the case in August 2021 when a group of Kanyirninpa Jukurrpa Martu Rangers working in the Great Sandy Desert snapped only the fourth known photo of a night parrot in flight.

 “The old people told us to go and look for it around there,” Ranger Danielle Booth said.